Best Practices

 • Technology limitations.
 In order to design a monolithic application, developers must use the same technology stack throughout the application.
 Making changes to this tech stack down the road will prove costly.

 To put it simply, microservices applications are applications that are loosely coupled.
-Instead of creating an all-encompassing application, like a monolith, the microservices approach seeks to break each application down into components of standalone functionality, which is dubbed a “microservice.”
+Instead of creating an all-encompassing application, like a monolith, the microservices approach seeks to break each application down into standalone functionality components, dubbed a “microservice.”

 Most often, microservices are packaged into containers, which are runtime environments that only contain the elements absolutely necessary to run the microservice.
-This gives developers the freedom to pick and choose microservices and piece them together like a puzzle, allowing applications to be assembled.
+This gives developers, for example e-commerce developers, the freedom to pick and choose microservices and piece them together like a puzzle, allowing applications to be assembled.
 With microservices, each service can be added, changed, or entirely removed independently of the other microservices that make up an application.

 The loose coupling and independence of microservices have made them a de facto standard for DevOps, but it’s important to realize that DevOps and microservices aren’t the right fit for everyone.
 Let’s explore the pros and cons of microservices to help you decide if it’s the right approach for your development projects.